wp-plugins/basic-bilingual/readme.txt

 Tags: multilingual, bilingual, translation, language, languages Requires at least: 3.5
 Tested up to: 3.6.1
-Stable tag: 0.4
+Stable tag: 1.0
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-Allows you to set language for individual posts and pages and to summarize your posts and pages in different languages.
+Allows you to set the language of individual posts and pages and to summarize them in other languages.

+The excerpts are automatically inserted right before the post content, with the correct language attribute.
+The correct language attribute is also set on the post titles and original content.

+If you were using this plugin prior to version 1.0 you will have to migrate your posts and pages.
+1. Make sure your back-up your database
+1. Select the same 2 languages you were previously using in the "Site languages" option
+1. Press the "Migrate" button on the settings page

 You might want to check [my work on multilingualism online](http://climbtothestars.org/focus/multilingual) to understand what brought me to develop this plugin.

-The excerpts in other languages than the post's are automatically inserted right before the post content, in a div with class "other-excerpt" and the correct language attribute.
-The correct language attribute is also set on the post titles and original content.

 == Installation ==